Currie32/Spell-Checker/README.md

 All of the books that I used for training can be found in books.zip.

 To view my work most easily, see the .ipynb file.

+I wrote an [article](https://medium.com/@Currie32/creating-a-spell-checker-with-tensorflow-d35b23939f60) that explains how to create the input data (the sentences with spelling mistakes) for this model.